jump to content

 Multicultural Information Centre

-The Multicultural Information Centre website is full of information about Icelandic society and various practical matters, available in most languages.
+The Multicultural Information Centre website offers a wealth of information about Icelandic society and various practical matters, available in multiple languages.
 Anyone new to Iceland and has questions or needs assistance will find help there.
-All services are free and confidential and offered by counselors in many languages.
+All services are free, confidential, and offered by counselors who speak multiple languages.

-Have a live chat with a counselor by clicking on the chat bubble on the website.
+Initiate a live chat with a counselor by clicking the chat bubble on our website.

-Email mcc@vmst.is with inquiries, to book a visit, or to set up a video call.
+Email mcc@vmst.is with inquiries, to schedule a visit, or to arrange a video call.

 The phone number is (+354) 450-3090